Glossary

 Bandwidth:

-the amount of data that can be carried from one point to another in a given time period (usually a second).
+The amount of data that can be transferred from one point to another within a given time period (usually per second).
+Higher bandwidth allows more data to move simultaneously.

 Bitmap: